High blood pressure, also known as hypertension, affects Black people in unique ways. It's known to:

 - Follow the DASH eating plan.
 The Dietary Approaches to Stop Hypertension (DASH) diet plan includes eating less fat and saturated fat, as well as eating more fresh fruits and vegetables and whole-grain food.
 Limiting alcohol consumption can also help lower your blood pressure.
 A dietitian can help you find ways to meet these goals without giving up your favorite foods.

 - Limit salt intake.
-Because Blacks seem more sensitive to salt, it makes sense to watch how much salt you eat.
+Because Black people seem more sensitive to salt, it makes sense to watch how much salt you eat.
 Table salt and sodium used in processed foods are the two sources of sodium in your diet.
 Consult a dietitian to learn how to select and prepare tasty, low-salt meals.

 - Watch your weight.
-Being overweight increases your risk of developing high blood pressure.
+Being overweight increases your risk of high blood pressure.
 Following the DASH eating plan and getting regular exercise can help you lose weight.
 Ask your doctor to help you determine a goal.
-Your doctor can also refer you to other health care professionals for assistance in setting up a weight loss plan.
+Your doctor can also refer you to other health care professionals for help in setting up a weight loss plan.

 - Quit smoking.Tobacco smoke can make blood pressure rise.
 It can also directly damage your heart and blood vessels.
 Talk with your doctor about ways to quit.